pa-nik/FA24-IXD-256/assignment03/README.md

 ### Integrations

-Include a link to and/or screenshots of other functional components of your project, like Adafruit IO feeds, dashboards, IFTTT applets, etc.
+Include a link to and/or screenshots of any communication components used in your project, like Adafruit IO feeds, dashboards, IFTTT applets, etc.

 ### Enclosure / Mechanical Design